fuegovic/Starguard/docs/installation.md

 `pull` is the one that fetches the newer image.
 Without it, `up -d` sees a container whose image tag has not changed and restarts what you were already running, which is the usual reason an upgrade appears to have done nothing.

+Those two commands assume Compose resolves to the stack you run.
+If you deploy anything other than `docker-compose.yml` plus its automatic override, set `COMPOSE_FILE` in `.env` or pass the same `-f` flags you started with;
+otherwise `pull` fetches images for services you are not running and `up -d` leaves the ones you are on their old image.

 If you pin `STARGUARD_IMAGE_TAG` to an exact version, change it in `.env` first; `pull` then fetches that version instead.
 Check what you ended up with: